TYPE DESIGN INFORMATION PAGE last updated on Sun Mar 9 17:28:44 EDT 2014

-ATypI 2012 was held at Hong Kong Polytechnic University in Kowloon from 10-14 October 2012.
+ATypI 2012 was held at Hong Kong Polytechnic University and Hotel Icon in Kowloon from 10-14 October 2012.
 The conference was hosted by the School of Design of the Hong Kong Polytechnic University.
 The main organizer was Keith Tam.

 Hong Kong-based graphic designer who created a Chinese typeface in 2012 that is based on the Latin typeface Krungthep.

 "CERG_Chinese_Font" (2003, DynaComware Corp) is a free font downloadable at CERG, part of the Hong Kong Research Grants Council.
 It has over 36,000 glyphs (!) and covers nearly every language, including, most importantly, Chinese.
 [Google] [More] ⦿

 At the Chinese University of Hong Kong: ICS1 (2003), ICS2 (2003), ICS3 (2003), ICS4 (2003), ICS5 (2003), ICS6 (2003), and ICS7 (2003), all copyright of CHANT, ICS, CUHK.
 These fonts have ancient symbols that are at the origin of various Chinese writing systems.